 Our wetlands are quickly disappearing.
 With so much to lose, NOAA Fisheries is working hard to protect and restore our valuable and diminishing coastal wetlands.

 A wetland is an area of land that is saturated with water, characterized by plants that can tolerate wet soils and low oxygen levels at their roots.

 - Forested swamps

 Benefits of Coastal Wetlands

 Coastal Wetlands Boost Economy

-Coastal wetlands are some of the most productive ecosystems on Earth, and generate more than half of commercially harvested seafood in the United States.
+Coastal wetlands are some of the most productive ecosystems on Earth.
+They are crucial for healthy estuaries, which generate approximately half of commercially harvested seafood in the United States.
 In 2017, U.S. fisheries supported 1.74 million jobs (a 3.3 percent increase from 2016) and contributed $244.1 billion in sales (a 11.1 percent increase from 2016).

 Our most recent study reveals that commercial fishing generated $170.3 billion in sales and provided 1.25 million jobs.
 Marine recreational fishing in the United States contributed 487,000 jobs to the nation’s economy, generating $73.8 billion in sales.
 Coastal communities that support these industries depend on their coastal waters for continued seafood production.
 The quantity and quality of our seafood is directly related to the quality and extent of wetland habitats.

 Coastal Tourism is Big Business